usmanatron/ansible_jellyfin/README.md

-# Ansible Role: template
+# Ansible Role: jellyfin

-A brief description of the role goes here.
+Installs Jellyfin using Docker.
+Includes backups for the config directory

 ## Requirements

 This role assumes the following:

-* TODO
+* Docker is installed

 ## Role Variables